AustinLangston/tryit-jssip/README.md

-# tryit-jssip
+# WebRTC TestApp (tryit-jssip)

-SignalWire's fork of the [JsSIP](http://jssip.net) demo application with some enhancements that address common problems.
+Sorenson's fork of SignalWire's fork of the [JsSIP](http://jssip.net) demo application with some enhancements that address common problems.

-Check it online at https://tryit.jssip.net
+The app allows you to point to any environment, but you need to pass in the correct credentials.
+The app accepts standard SIP authentication instead of JWT authentication.

+The default settings of the point to QA Testing (UAT)

+You can also use TLS/TCP too with this for Registrar if needed

 ## Installation